 Accordingly, most federal states provide, that in the case of absolutely necessary business trips - up to five days - such as participation in trade fairs - the basic quarantine obligation does not apply if a negative test is available.

 Further detailed information on regulations in force in different federal states is available on our German webpage on entry requirements.
+An information sheet of the federal ministry of health dated January 14, 2021 provides detailed information on general travel regulations.

 We have placed cookies on your device to give you the best experience and to improve our website.